-In 2024, Ontario Regulation 588/17 will require South River to integrate proposed levels of service for all asset categories in its asset management plan update.
-Future planning should reflect adjustments to service levels and their impacts on reserve balances.
+Ontario Regulation 588/17 requires South River to integrate levels of service for all asset categories in its asset management plan updates.
+Planning here reflects the significant debt taken on to advance recent infrastructure projects as well as their impacts on reserve balances.